jnedum/cache-demo/README.md

 # Introduction
-This sample code shows an example utilizing HTTP standard client-size caching.
+This sample code shows an example using HTTP standard client-size caching.

 It has two components:
 * cache-server: this API returns a simple String, but includes a pause that makes the request take several seconds.
 It includes an HTTP _max-age_ header which the client can implement.